 Dienst + Dotter: Specializing in Scandinavian antiques and art, ranging from the 17th century to the mid-20th century.
 This gallery at 411 Lafayette is curated by Jill Dienst, and is a reflection of her experience, expertise, and passion and eschews traditional design methods, while still being an incredible, powerful selection.
 Learn more here.

 Sylvia Wald and Po Kim Gallery: This multi-floor gallery at 417 Lafayette is a non-profit dedicated to widening public appreciation for the artistic works of husband and wife duo Sylvia Wald and Po Kim and to highlighting East Asian artists.
-Until June 7th, they will begin showing A Transcendent Eye by Kyoung Youl Yoon, which features colorful works centered around alienation, urbanism, and the transformation of trash.
+Until April 18th, they will be showing Baroque Apocalypse by Anne Katrine Senstad who work with lights, sound, and spatial perception to turn architecture into a sensory experience.
 Learn more here.

 modernlink: A high end Danish furniture show room and gallery, modernlink employs fine art style curatorial techniques to create a truly unique place.
 Stop by for a constantly rotating selection.
 Located at 35 Bond Street, modernlink is open from Monday through Saturday, 12:00 PM – 6:00 PM, and Sunday 12:00 PM – 5:00 PM.
 Get more information here

 Zürcher Gallery: The New York location of the Parisian Galerie Zuercher, Zuercher Gallery is located at 33 Bleecker Street.
-Through July 18th, you can see the sculptures and drawings of Brooklyn native, Alice Adams.
+From March 14th to May 7th, they will be showing Brenda Miller’s Dianderous, Entassis, Gaude Works 1971-93.
 You can find out more about the exhibit here.

 The Hole: This contemporary gallery located at 312 Bowery showcases different exhibits each month with emerging art or a thematic focus.
-They are currently showcasing Art Mystery by Philip Gerald, a series of paintings that spoof iconic pieces throughout history.
-The exhibition will be open through July 13th.
+They are going to be showcasing Nick Dahlen’s GENTLE ODDITIES from March 13th-April 25th.
 To learn more about each of these exhibitions, click here.

 Alexandre Gertsman Contemporary Art: Located at 652 Broadway on the second floor, many of this gallery’s pieces are on display in some of New York’s finest art museums, including the Guggenheim, Museum of Modern Art, and The Metropolitan Museum of Art.
 In their NoHo gallery, they are currently displaying Covid 13 Rooms by the Ukrainian art duo BM Babak-Matveev.
 Read more here.
 Currently open by appointment.

-NYU Galleries: On Broadway between Washington Place and Waverly Place, you’ll see the art of NYU Tisch students showing at both the Gulf and Western Gallery, on the corner of Waverly Place, and the Gallatin Galleries on the south side of the block.
-Both galleries are visible from Broadway, so anybody can take a peek at the work.
-Click here for more detail about NYU galleries.
+NYU Tisch Galleries: Located on Broadway between Washington Place and Waverly Place, you’ll see the art of NYU Tisch students at both the Gulf and Western Gallery.
+This gallery is visible from Broadway, so anybody can take a peek at the work.
+Click here for more details.

 Aicon Gallery: This NoHo gallery specializes in modern non-Western art, with a focus on artists from South Asia.
-They are currently in between exhibitions.
+They currently have one exhibit being showcased is TEFAF MAASTRICHT 2026 from March 12-19th .
 You can learn more about the gallery on their website here.

 Bowery Wall: Located at Bowery and Houston, this giant canvas is home to large-scale works by internationally recognized artists.